 The mental and emotional effects of addiction can run deep, factors which require time, intensive therapy and personal commitment to treat.
 For these reasons, inpatient drug rehabilitation programs are quite often the preferred choice of treatment for many, especially for opioid addictions.

 Addiction is a disease, and like other diseases, it requires medically-sound, researched-based treatments to achieve true healing and to facilitate lasting recovery.

-At Addiction Campuses we adhere to these beliefs.
+At Vertava Health we adhere to these beliefs.
 Our residential treatment programs blend evidence-based practices with other dynamic treatment methods to provide you with the best opportunity for addiction treatment.